front-commerce/developers.front-commerce.com/docs/create-custom-page.md

 Once the component is created, we must declare our new route.
 A route is a React element that specifies what to display if a specific path is matched.
-In our case, we want it to render the `Greetings` component when the user is on `/greetings` URL.
+In our case, we want it to render the `Greetings` component when the user visits the `/greetings` URL.
 To do so, we use
 [React Router](https://reacttraining.com/react-router/web/guides/philosophy),
 the most popular routing library in the React ecosystem.